-There is a significant need for more affordable housing in South Gippsland.
-In 2022, it is estimated that there is a shortfall of at least 420 affordable homesi.
-The number of people who received specialist homelessness services in 2018 was 579 and in 2019 was 604ii.
+There is a significant need for more Affordable Housing in South Gippsland.
+In 2022, it is estimated that there is a shortfall of at least 420 affordable homes.
+1 The number of people who received specialist homelessness services in 2018 was 579 and in 2019 was 604.2

-South Gippsland has a higher proportion of people on a lower income compared with the State average (42.3 per cent compared with 40.2 per cent).
-And, the number of social housing dwellings is significantly lower than the State average (1.8 per cent compared with 3.3 per cent)iii.
+The Shire has a higher proportion of people on a lower income compared with the State average (42.3% compared with 40.2%).
+And, the number of social housing dwellings is significantly lower than the State average (1.8% compared with 3.3%).3

-As of 30 June 2021, there were 218 public and social housing dwellings available in South Gippsland - the lowest number of any of the local government areas in Gippslandiv.
-At December 2021, there were 1,129 households on the priority access list seeking social housing in Inner Gippsland (South Gippsland, Baw Baw, Latrobe, Bass Coast) and a further 1,187 were on the Register for Interestv.
+As of 30 June 2021, there were 218 public and social housing dwellings available in South Gippsland the lowest number of any of the local government areas in Gippsland.4 At December 2021, there were 1,129 households on the priority access list seeking social housing in Inner Gippsland (South Gippsland, Baw Baw, La Trobe, Bass Coast) and a further 1,187 were on the Register for Interest.
+5

-This under supply of social housing is against a backdrop of a significant increase in house prices and a steady decline in affordable rentals across the municipality.
-On average, house prices have risen by 50 per cent between 2016 and 2020vi.
-In the 12-months to December 2021, there were no affordable rental properties available to households on a very-low income in South Gippslandvii.
-In the year to June 2021, the number of new private rental listings fell by 120, or 24.7 per centviii.
+This under supply of social housing is against a backdrop of a significant increase in house prices, a steady decline in affordable rentals across the municipality.
+On average house prices have risen by 50% between 2016 and 2020.6 In the 12 months to December 2021 there were no affordable rental properties available to households on a very-low income in South Gippsland.7 In the year to June-2021, the number of new private rental lettings fell by -120, or -24.7%.8

 The Gippsland Regional Housing Network reported that there has been a decrease to rental vacancy rates over the last 12 months.

-"In February 2021 the residential vacancy rate in regional areas was 1 per cent compared to 1.7 per cent 12-months earlier; and median rent \$380 per week, compared to \$350 12-months earlier.
-Since the beginning of the pandemic, the cost of rental[s] has increased at the same time as there are fewer properties available to rent "x
+"In February 2021 the residential rental vacancy rate in regional areas was 1% compared to 1.7% 12-months earlier; and median rent \$380 per week, compared to \$350 12- months earlier.
+Since the beginning of the pandemic, the cost of rental has increased at the same time as there are fewer properties available to rent."
+9